acbart/python-sneks/docs/action_design_research.md

 3. It is possible that our WEs were more like tutorials than WEs
 4. It is possible that the benefits of the WEs would have been pronounced on subsequent attempts at related problems.

-Some semi-processed results are available in some [Jupyter Notebooks and a poster on our GitHub](https://github.com/acbart/python-sneks/tree/master/evaluations/michael-worked-examples).
+**Raw Data**: Some semi-processed results are available in some [Jupyter Notebooks and a poster on our GitHub](https://github.com/acbart/python-sneks/tree/master/evaluations/michael-worked-examples).